 Colorado State University’s Men’s Ultimate Frisbee team is a sport club.
 Sport Clubs are organizations that give students the opportunity to play their favorite sport at a competitive level.
 Division I (NCAA) programs and sport club teams simply have different levels of funding, and sport club teams do not recruit or have full time coaches.
 As a sport club, the team receives a limited annual budget from student fee allocations and generates most of their operating budget from dues and fundraising activities.

 The club has been a member of the Ultimate Players Association since the late 1980s, and continues to grow each year.
-Tryouts are held in the fall, and there are generally about 25 members on the team.
-Ultimate Frisbee’s main season is during the spring semester, and practices are held three days a week from 4-6 p.m., or 5-7 p.m.
+Tryouts are held in the fall, and there are generally about 25 members per team.
+This is a no cut team, and anybody who doesn’t make the A team can play on the B team, which focuses on development and preparing players for the A team.
+Ultimate Frisbee’s main season is during the spring semester, and practices are held three days a week from 7-9 p.m., or 8-10 p.m.
+Both teams attend about 4-5 tournaments per year.
 Participating on a sport club team is a good way to keep that competitive edge and have fun enjoying the sport.

 - Info Session: Friday, August 27th, 7:30-8:00pm in Rec meeting room A